Migraine Minefield: Jury Duty

+The dreaded letter came in early July.
 I was being summoned to jury duty.
 Ughhhhh.

 My first reaction was to begin looking for the letter my former neurologist wrote to my county’s government about a decade ago.
-You see, I had gone into court to fight a ticket (I promise I didn’t run that stop sign), but I was told I had to remove my hat and sunglasses out of respect to the judge.
+You see, I had gone into court to fight a ticket (I promise I didn’t run that stop sign), but I was told I had to remove my hat and sunglasses out of respect for the judge.
 I tried to explain that the fluorescent lights were a migraine trigger for me and that I at least needed to keep either the hat or the glasses if they wouldn’t let me have both, but the deputy wasn’t having it.
-I ended up pleading no contest and paying $50 in order to get out of there—supposedly I would’ve had to wait at least five hours for my case to be called, and I wasn’t about to sit in a fluorescently-lit room with no eye/brain protection for that long, especially if I couldn’t close my eyes or read a book!
+I ended up pleading no contest and paying $50 in order to get out of there.
+Supposedly I would’ve had to wait at least five hours for my case to be called, and I wasn’t about to sit in a fluorescently-lit room with no eye/brain protection for that long, especially if I couldn’t close my eyes or read a book!

 Shortly after that incident, I was called to jury duty.
-My neurologist at the time wrote a letter to the judge saying I should be allowed to wear a hat and sunglasses for medical reasons if I have to be in a room with fluorescent lights—if that was not allowed, I should be excused from jury duty.
+My neurologist at the time wrote a letter to the judge saying I should be allowed to wear a hat and sunglasses for medical reasons if I have to be in a room with fluorescent lights.
+If that was not allowed, I should be excused from jury duty.
 I was excused and then must’ve been put on a “do not contact” list of some sort because I didn’t get called again for a decade!

 You can imagine my dismay upon receiving the letter summoning me to the courtroom on August 1, 2016.
-I couldn’t find the letter from my former neurologist, but in all honesty, I didn’t look that hard—I now have a new doctor, and it didn’t seem legit to cite a decade-old excuse letter from someone I don’t have any contact with anymore.
-Plus I have better tools at my command now: my special TheraSpecs glasses that help counteract the fluorescent lights that trigger migraines for me.
+I couldn’t find the letter from my former neurologist, but in all honesty, I didn’t look that hard.
+I now have a new doctor, and it didn’t seem legit to cite a decade-old excuse letter from someone I don’t have any contact with anymore.
+Plus, I have better tools at my command now: my special TheraSpecs glasses that help counteract the fluorescent lights that trigger migraines for me.
 I felt much more prepared and much less scared of a migraine.

 I’ll spare you the details, but suffice it to say I somehow ended up in two different courtrooms without any of the powers that be realizing I was on the docket.
 Thankfully, the courtroom I was in most of the time had higher ceilings than the first courtroom, meaning the lights didn’t seem so harsh.
 The deputies in that room actually allowed us to read until we were called up, so I kind of enjoyed myself.